Why is Braille Literacy So Critical?Published on

-- 1932 to the late 1960’s – most students who were visually impaired were taught to read and write Braille.
+- 1932 to the late 1960s – Most students with blindness were taught to read and write braille.

-- 1973 – Rehabilitation Act allowed for students with visual impairment to attend local public schools.
-Braille was not being taught to all students in public schools.
+- 1973 – The Rehabilitation Act allowed students with a visual impairment to attend local public schools.
+Braille was not taught to all students in public schools.

-- 1975 – Congress passed public law 94-142 The Education of All Handicap Children Act.
-Free and Appropriate Education Act (FAPE).
+- 1975 – Congress passed public law 94-142 called The Education of All Handicap Children Act, which includes the Free and Appropriate Education Act (FAPE).

 - 1991 – The National Literacy Act defines “literacy” as “an individual’s ability to read, write, and speak in English, and compute and solve problems at levels of proficiency necessary to function on the job and in society to achieve one’s goals and develop one’s knowledge and potential.”

-- 1997 – Individuals with Disabilities Education Act (IDEA) was revised to state: “(iii) in the case of a child who is blind or visually impaired, provide for instruction in Braille and the use of Braille unless the Individualized Education Program (IEP) team determines, after an evaluation of the child’s reading and writing skills, needs, and appropriate reading and writing media (including an evaluation of the child’s future needs for instruction in Braille or the use of Braille), that instruction in Braille or the use of Braille is not appropriate for the child.”
+- 1997 – A revision to the Individuals with Disabilities Education Act (IDEA) states: “(iii) in the case of a child who is blind or visually impaired, provide for instruction in Braille and the use of Braille unless the Individualized Education Program (IEP) team determines, after an evaluation of the child’s reading and writing skills, needs, and appropriate reading and writing media (including an evaluation of the child’s future needs for instruction in Braille or the use of Braille), that instruction in Braille or the use of Braille is not appropriate for the child.”
 20 U.S.C.
 1414(d)(3)(B)(iii).

-- 1999 – Braille instruction was proposed as the pathway to National Literacy for students who are blind.
-The move was contested as a violation of the students IEP; a mandatory requirement does not permit an individual education for students.
+- 1999 – Braille instruction was proposed as the pathway to national literacy for students who are blind.
+Many contested the move as a violation of students’ IEP.

-- 2012 – 90% of employed persons with vision impairments can read and write Braille.
+- 90% of employed people with blindness can read and write braille.

-- 2013 – 60% of students who are blind dropout of school.
-70% of adults who are blind are unemployed.
+- 60% of students with blindness drop out of school.
+The unemployment rate of adults who are blind hovers around 70%.

-- 2014 – 85% of students who are blind attend public schools.
-About 10% of the students with visual impairments are literate in Braille.
-Each year there are fewer teachers qualified to instruct students in Braille literacy.
+- 85% of students who are blind attend public schools.
+The braille literacy rate of the students with visual impairments is about 10%.
+Each year there are fewer teachers qualified to instruct students in braille literacy.

-- 2015 – Each state has different requirements regarding Braille literacy.
+- Each state has different requirements regarding braille literacy.

 This post was written by